paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-072-juvenile-justice-and-delinquency-prevention.md

 ## § 5714–41.
 Demonstration projects to provide services to youth in rural areas
 **(a)**

-(1) The Secretary may make grants on a competitive basis to States, localities, and private entities (and combinations of such entities) to provide services (including transportation) authorized to be provided under part A of this subchapter, to runaway and homeless youth in rural areas.
+(1) The Secretary may make grants on a competitive basis to States, localities, and private entities (and combinations of such entities) to provide services (including transportation) authorized to be provided under part A, to runaway and homeless youth in rural areas.

 (2)